On curiosities and letters

-Please reference as: Whites Writing Whiteness (2014) ‘On Curiosities’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/on-curiosities-and-archives/ and provide the paragraph number as appropriate when quoting.
+Please reference as: Liz Stanley (2017) ‘On Curiosities and Letters’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/on-curiosities/ and provide the paragraph number as appropriate when quoting.

 2. The archival equivalent is not the glamorous gleaming treasures of the most famous representations of cabinets of curiosities.
-It is rather the towering piles of archive boxes, boxes which the workers in these climes have eked out parsimoniously to them, one at a time.
-These have contents that may ravish the delighted mind, but their dusty proofs of ageing also scour the hands, grit the eyes, dirty the clothes and hair.
+It is rather the towering piles of archive boxes, boxes which the workers in these places have eked out to them, usually one at a time.
+These have contents that may fascinate the delighted mind, but their dusty proofs of ageing also scour the hands, grit the eyes, dirty the clothes and hair.